-One thing I regret not doing when I first started my business is not creating an email list straight away.
-Even after hearing from other business owners the importance of creating an email list, I allowed myself to go years before setting up my own email list.
+One thing I regret not doing when I started my business and blog is not creating an email list.
+Even after hearing from other bloggers and business owners the importance of building an email list, I allowed years to go by before setting up my email list.

-The first mistake in my thinking was assuming that you had to have an established and successful business before setting up your email list.
-My second mistake was that once I became an established business owner, creating an email list was the furthest thing from my mind.
+The mistake in my thinking was assuming that you had to have an established and successful business before setting up your email list.

 Setting up an email list is one of the first things you should be doing as a blogger or business owner.
 Trust me, if you don’t do it now, you’ll be kicking yourself later.

 In this article, I want to share with you two big reasons your blog or business needs an email list and how I grew my email list to over 15,000 subscribers.